 Foods Rich in Tryptophan

 Cheese, nuts, seeds, and beef are good sources of tryptophan.
 100 grams of each of these foods contain approx. 300 – 450 mg of tryptophan.
-Eggs contain 230 mg per 100 g, oatmeal 190 mg per 100 g.
-New studies show that eating fruits like cranberries, blueberries, plums, or kiwis may also have positive effects on the body’s own production of tryptophan.
-4
+Eggs contain 230 mg per 100 g, and oatmeal contains 190 mg per 100 g.
+New studies show that eating fruits like cranberries, blueberries, plums, or kiwis may also have positive effects on the body’s own production of tryptophan 5.

 Tryptophan competes with the other amino acids phenylalanine and tyrosine, as well as the branched-chain amino acids (BCAA) leucine, isoleucine, and valine for absorption into the brain.
 Therefore, ingesting tryptophan in the form of complex proteins is only of limited value and eating foods rich in tryptophan-containing proteins has only limited effect.
 However, free-form tryptophan can easily cross the blood-brain barrier for further processing.